 It can be tough to get a good handle on your finances, especially when you’re first starting out in your career or just don’t have a lot of cash to spare.
-Throw in student loan debt, a worldwide pandemic, and growing economic uncertainty, and it can seem especially daunting to get your financial situation on the right track.
+Throw in student loan debt, record inflation, and growing economic uncertainty, and it can seem especially daunting to get your financial situation on the right track.

 Luckily, there are a few bad money habits that you can break that will make getting your finances in order easier.
 While there are many aspects of your financial situation that you can’t control, getting rid of bad money habits and forming new, responsible habits when it comes to spending and borrowing can set you up for success.

 How much you spend vs. how much you earn is one of the key factors that can make or break your financial health.
 You should always aim to spend less than you make each month, with the goal of saving 20% of your income each month.

 While this sounds simple enough, life can get in the way sometimes, whether you have a couple of unexpected expenses that tank your budget, you lose a source of income, or you just don’t quite make enough to meet your basic needs each month.
 Even if you find yourself unable to spend less than you make right now, earning more money than you spend should always be your ultimate goal when it comes to setting your finances in order.

 On the other side of the equation, you should also steer clear of unnecessary expenses.
 This doesn’t mean you can’t treat yourself every once in a while, but it does mean you should make it work within your budget.